wey-gudey/wey-gudey.github.io/content/cv.md

 **2026**

 - “Black Digital Recovery: The Colored Conventions Project Partnership with Occidental College's First Year Writing Seminar, "Emancipation: Black Freedom in the Making.’”
 Black Information Futures Symposium.
 Seattle, WA.
 February 21.

 **2025**

-- “From the (Digital) Archive to the College Classroom - The Colored Conventions Project Collaboration with Occidental College's First Year Writing Seminar, ‘Emancipation - Black Freedom in the Making.’”
+- “From the (Digital) Archive to the College Classroom - The Colored Conventions Project Collaboration with Occidental College's First Year Writing Seminar, ‘Emancipation: Black Freedom in the Making.’”
 Society of American Archivists Conference, Society of American Archivists.
 Anaheim, CA. August 25.
-- “Unsung Women of the Colored Conventions - Data [Re]Imagined.”
+- “Unsung Women of the Colored Conventions: Data [Re]Imagined.”
 Expanded Data, Critical Data Studio.
 Hamilton, Canada.
 Presenter.
 July 27.
 - “Colored Conventions Project as a Black Digital Humanities Praxis.”
 Digital Blackness - Collective Care, Community & Co-Creation Through the Colored Conventions Project, Douglass Day, and Carceral Algorithms.
 Association of Computers and the Humanities.
 Virtual.
 Presenter.
 June 11.
 -  “What the NEH ODH has Inspired” Association of Computers and the Humanities.
 Virtual.
 Presenter.
 June 13.
 -  “Occidental College Humanities For Just Communities Partnership - The Colored Conventions Movement in California, 1850s-1880s.”
 Colored Conventions Project Symposium, Center for Black Digital Research.
 Virtual.
 Presenter.
 April 11.